wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.3.1 =
+Bugfix: Prevent a conflict with WP Rocket
+Bugfix: apply loading="lazy" on Youtube thumbnail
+Bugfix: Add autoplay attribute on iframe loaded with Youtube thumbnail

 = 2.3 =
 Enhancement: Add support for browser native lazyload
 Bugfix: Prevent broken image in some cases for picture element